Love and Paranoia

 Love and Paranoia is the sixth studio album by Australian rock band Regurgitator.
 It was released in Australia on 15 September 2007 and was inspired by 1980s rock.
-The first single was Blood & Spunk which received high rotation on Triple J. The animated video for this track was produced by Quan Yeomans in Hong Kong.
-As the album's title track suggests, several songs are unguardedly romantic, while others touch on the paranoia, fear and resulting insularity in these politically conservative days.
 The majority of the album was recorded mid-2007 in Brazil.
-The album is also the first to feature new member Seja Vogel who provides keyboards and vocals.
+The album is also the first to feature Seja Vogel, who provides keyboards and vocals.

+The first single was "Blood and Spunk", which received high rotation on Triple J. The animated video for the track was produced by Quan Yeomans in Hong Kong.
+As the album's title track suggests, several songs are unguardedly romantic, while others touch on the paranoia, fear and resulting insularity of the political climate of the 2000s.

 The band toured the album extensively throughout Australia and it was also featured on the 2008 Big Day Out tour.
-In October 2008, the band headed to the UK, where it had not played for five years, in support of the release before heading to Asia, including their first tour of China, to finish the Love and Paranoia tour.
+In October 2008, the band headed to the UK, where it had not played for five years, in support of the release before heading to Asia, including their first tour of China, to finish the tour.